Patrick-Kladek/ScreenshotFramer/README.md

 ### Preparation

-Download the Sample Project here or create your own project structure.
+Open the Sample Project or create your own project structure.
 When you are using Fastlanes snapshot you can reuse that folder structure and only add missing files:

 ![](Documentation/File%20Structure.png)